 The Board considers nominations by stockholders who recommend candidates for election to the Board.
 The Board evaluates nominees recommended by stockholders in the same manner as it evaluates other nominees.
-A stockholder seeking to recommend a prospective candidate for the Board's consideration may do so by writing to the Corporate Secretary c/o OpGen, Inc., 708 Quince Orchard Road, Suite 205, Gaithersburg, Maryland 20878.
-Recommendations submitted for consideration by the Board in preparation for the 2021 Annual Meeting of Stockholders must be received after the close of business on April 21, 2021, which is the 120th day prior to the first anniversary of the date on which this Proxy Statement was first made available to our stockholders in connection with this Annual Meeting, and no later than the close of business on May 21, 2021, which is the 90th day prior to the first anniversary of the date on which this Proxy Statement was first made available to our stockholders in connection with this Annual Meeting.
-If we change the date of the 2021 Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's Annual Meeting, recommendations for director candidates must be received not later than the close of business on the tenth day following the earlier of the day on which notice of the date of the meeting was mailed and public disclosure was made.
+A stockholder seeking to recommend a prospective candidate for the Board's consideration may do so by writing to the Corporate Secretary c/o OpGen, Inc., 9717 Key West Ave, Suite 100, Rockville, MD 20850.
+Recommendations submitted for consideration by the Board in preparation for the 2022 Annual Meeting of Stockholders must be received after the close of business on December 26, 2021 (calculated based on April 25, 2021), which is the 120th day prior to the first anniversary of the date on which this Proxy Statement was first made available to our stockholders in connection with this Annual Meeting, and no later than the close of business on January 25, 2022, which is the 90th day prior to the first anniversary of the date on which this Annual Meeting, is for to dread available to our stockholders in connection with this Proxy Statement was first made available to our stockholders in connection with this Proxy Statement was first made available to our stockholders in connection with this Proxy Statement was first made available to our stockholders in connection with this Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's Annual Meeting, recommendations for director candidates must be received not later than the close of business on the tenth day following the earlier of the day on which notice of the date of the meeting was mailed and public disclosure was made.